Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Dataset and Implementation details

-\textbf{Training strategy.} Following prior work~\cite{chen2024ll3da,mei2025perla}, \ourmethod adopts a two-stage training strategy.
+\paragraph{Training strategy.} Following prior work~\cite{chen2024ll3da,mei2025perla}, \ourmethod adopts a two-stage training strategy.
 In the first stage, we pre-train the model on an ensemble of datasets spanning diverse 3D tasks (dense captioning and question answering), so that it acquires a broad understanding of 3D scenes and functions as a 3D \emph{generalist} model.
 In the second stage, we perform instruction-following fine-tuning on task-specific datasets for 3D dense captioning and 3D question answering, thereby specializing the model for the downstream benchmarks.
 Note that during both stages we do not use proposals from Mask3D~\cite{schult2023mask3d}; all supervision is applied directly on our own tokenization pipeline.

-\textbf{Hyperparameters.} Unless otherwise specified, for the 1D FFT and window-based voting we use a window size of 64 and a stride of 16 along each space-filling curve.
-For Sinkhorn normalization, we perform 5 iterations, which we found to provide a good compromise between convergence quality and computational cost.
+\paragraph{Hyperparameters.} Unless otherwise specified, for graph construction, window-based voting uses a window size of 64 and a stride of $s_r=16$ along each space-filling curve.
+The number of initial superpoints, $M$, depends on the input point cloud and thus varies across samples.
+For the prompt embedding, we set 16 neighbors for the $k$-NN searching.